 First Column, First Article

+Gives History of Pottawatomie Indians in Marshall County.
 Wm.
 E. Curtis Tells of Plans to Unveil Monument to Chief at Twin Lakes on September 4th.

 William E. Curtis the special correspondent of the Chicago Record Herald gives the following account of plans to honor the former rulers of America, the Indians at Twin Lakes, Marshall County.
 He says: